Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 1. Start Close to Home

 There is no need to go abroad right away.
 A hot spring in the next prefecture, a castle town two hours by train, a day hike.
 Build up the experience of "acting alone" somewhere nearby, then gradually extend the distance.
+The further you go, the more that initial confidence from your first step pays off.
+Start with a nearby day trip and take that first step.

 2. Book Accommodation in Advance

 Much of the anxiety around solo travel relates to "where to sleep."
 Booking accommodation in advance creates a psychological safe base.
 Guesthouses and hostels are environments where connections between solo travelers naturally form.
+Even just exchanging travel stories in a shared lounge can ease feelings of loneliness.

 3. Allow Yourself "Do-Nothing" Time